espocrm/documentation/docs/administration/layout-manager.md

 ### Bottom Panels

 Panels displayed in the bottom of the detail view.
-These are Relationship panels, the Stream panel and other panales defined for a concrete entity type.
+These are Relationship panels, the Stream panel and other panels defined for a concrete entity type.
 Panels can be re-ordered and grouped by tabs.

 Available parameters are listed below.